lgbt-foundation/whitepaper/whitepaper.md

 #### Inequality And The Status Of The Global LGBT Community

 As outlined earlier in the introduction, there have been a number of positive developments for the LGBT community in recent years.
-Nevertheless, marginalized subgroups within the LGBT community are still struggling with a unilateral lack of acceptance, directly translating to poor economic status and trouble finding resources and help.
+Nevertheless, marginalized subgroups within the LGBT community are still struggling with a unilateral lack of acceptance, directly translating to poor economic status and social inequalities, excluding them from resources and help.
 Transgender members of the community face the highest amounts of discrimination, and recent studies have shown that black transgender and gender non-conforming people face the most severe degree of discrimination and bigotry of all, certainly in the U.S. and arguably elsewhere.

 > **The growing acceptance of the LGBT community has not yet reached the most marginalized within the community**